Skip to main content

 Overview

-Aesculus californica is a deciduous tree or large multi-stemmed shrub reaching 10–20 feet (3–6 m) tall with a broad, rounded crown spreading 15–30 feet (4.5–9 m) wide.
-Trunk bark is pale gray and smooth when young, developing shallow furrows with age.
-Palmate leaves have 5–7 leaflets, each 3–6 inches (8–15 cm) long, dark green above and pale below, with finely toothed margins.
-Unlike most deciduous trees, this species drops its leaves in midsummer during the dry season and enters dormancy from July through October, leaving bare branches.
-New foliage re-emerges in late winter to early spring, ahead of most deciduous trees.
-Fragrant white to pale pink flower spikes 4–8 inches (10–20 cm) long appear in May–June.
-Pear-shaped fruits 1–2 inches (2.5–5 cm) long follow, containing one to two large, glossy brown seeds.
-All parts are toxic if ingested.
+Aesculus californica is a deciduous tree or large multi-stemmed shrub reaching 10–20 feet (3–6 m) tall with a broad rounded crown spreading 15–30 feet (4.5–9 m) wide.
+Trunk bark is pale gray and smooth on young wood and develops shallow furrows with age.
+Leaves are palmately compound with 5–7 leaflets, each 3–6 inches (8–15 cm) long, dark green above and pale below, with finely toothed margins.
+Unlike most deciduous trees in temperate gardens, this species drops its leaves in midsummer as soil moisture declines and enters dormancy from July through October; leaves re-emerge in late winter to early spring, ahead of most other deciduous trees.
+Fragrant white to pale pink flowers are carried in upright cylindrical spikes 4–8 inches (10–20 cm) long in May and June.
+Pear-shaped fruits 1–2 inches (2.5–5 cm) long with a leathery husk follow in fall, each enclosing one to two smooth brown seeds 1–1.5 inches (2.5–4 cm) across.
+All parts contain aesculin and related glycosides and saponins; the seeds, leaves, and nectar are toxic to humans, dogs, and livestock, and the nectar and pollen are toxic to non-native European honey bees though not to native Aesculus-adapted bees.
+Limitation: trees planted in lawns or sites with summer irrigation decline over 3–5 years because sustained summer moisture disrupts the natural drought-dormancy cycle and promotes root crown rot.

 Native Range

-Native to California, occurring in the Coast Ranges, Sierra Nevada foothills, and interior valleys below 4,000 feet (1,200 m) elevation.
-Found in dry canyons, chaparral margins, and oak woodland understory where summer drought is pronounced.
+Native to California, occurring in the Coast Ranges, Sierra Nevada foothills, and interior valleys below 4,000 feet (1,200 m) elevation, in dry canyons, chaparral margins, and oak woodland understory where summer drought is pronounced.

 Suggested Uses

-Planted as a specimen tree in Mediterranean-climate gardens, native plant landscapes, and dry slopes.
-The summer dormancy period, when trees stand bare from July through October, suits siting where dormant structure is acceptable.
-Spread of 15–30 feet (4.5–9 m) requires at least 15 feet (4.5 m) clearance from structures and paved surfaces.
-Not suited to lawns or sites with summer irrigation.
+Used as a specimen tree in Mediterranean-climate gardens, California native plant landscapes, and dry slope plantings at 20–30 foot (6–9 m) spacing from other trees.
+The summer dormancy period, during which trees carry bare branches from July through October, is part of the seasonal cycle at the planting site.
+The spread of 15–30 feet (4.5–9 m) requires at least 15 feet (4.5 m) clearance from structures and paved surfaces.
+Lawns, irrigated beds, and sites with summer rainfall without sharp drainage are unsuitable.

 How to Identify

-Summer deciduousness — bare branches from July through October — distinguishes A. californica from other Aesculus species, which are dormant in winter.
-Palmate leaves with 5–7 narrow-elliptic leaflets emerge in late winter.
-Upright, cylindrical flower spikes are white to pale pink, appearing May–June.
-Pear-shaped fruits 1–2 inches (2.5–5 cm) long have a thick, leathery husk enclosing 1–2 smooth brown seeds.
+Summer-deciduous habit with bare branches from July through October separates A. californica from other Aesculus species in cultivation, which retain leaves through summer and drop them in fall.
+Leaves are palmately compound with 5–7 narrow-elliptic leaflets 3–6 inches (8–15 cm) long and emerge in late winter.
+Upright cylindrical flower spikes 4–8 inches (10–20 cm) long carry white to pale pink flowers in May and June.
+Pear-shaped fruits 1–2 inches (2.5–5 cm) long have a leathery husk enclosing one to two smooth brown seeds 1–1.5 inches (2.5–4 cm) across.

 Appearance